anisimovsergey/lumino-esp/README.md

 ## Communication

 When the device is connected to the local network it can be discovered as service "lumino-ws" using MDNS.
 The client can communicate with the device using WebSockets protocol by connecting to `ws://[device]/ws` endpoint where `device` is the ether a discovered MDNS name or IP address of the device.
 All the communication messages are formatted as JSON.
+Some examples of the requests, responses and events.

 ### Networks resource

-For scanning available WiFi networks you need to send this package:
+Request for the WiFi networks scanning:
 ```json
 {
   "_type": "request",